yeastrc/mason/mason_doc/callbacks/combinedRowTotalBar_callbackFunctions.md

 `callbackDataStorage` is an object used to store and retrieve data in subsequent function calls.
 This can be used to store and retrieve data derived from time-consuming computation which would be necessary with each successive function call. `rowItem` is the element from the `rowItems` array corresponding to this row in the <a href="../request_params.md">request_params</a> passed into the Mason viewer when it was created.

-1. A "precompute" function is called first.
-This can be used to support complicated computations that can be shared between determining the color, the tool tip text, and the click handling.
-2. A get color and block size function is then called to get the color and size of the block.
-3. When a mouseover event occurs on the block, a get tool tip function is called to get the tool tip text to display.
-4. When a click event occurs on the block, a handle click function is called.

 ```javascript

 	// A "precompute" function is called first.
 This can be used to support complicated computations that can be shared between determining the color, the tool tip text, and the click handling.